yaya1quisaitpas/OptimiseX/README.md

 # OptimiseX
 A simple optimisation software
-Download the logicial and lauch "lauch.bat"
+Download the software and lauch "lauch.bat"